dreamcatcher-tech/network/ideas/Interpulse/CRM/Importing invoice templates.md

 This means we do not have to handle invoice and bank balance data immediately.
 The only thing we would need to handle is sectors, run order, customer collection dates.
 These could all be imported into a large json object and loaded directly in the browser.
 This may circumvent the blockchain initially, just to get up and running.

+Impossible due to inability to name the invoices as they come out of moneyworks.

 ### Generate invoices as HTML
 Then use the system print preview to convert to pdf.
 Or use pdf to image conversion.
 So long as the HTML was configured to be page like, this should be fine.